camilaburne/camilaburne.github.io/_posts/2021-06-26-ganar-beca-fulbright.md

 - P3) "Since then, my professional career took an exponential growth: from studying in Argentina and Chile, I worked for..."

-- P4) I lost this paragraph -- I'm sorry :) I mentioned that in my UN job I realized how GIS data is available and inexpensive and countries could use them to draw national statistics.
+- P4) I  -- I'm sorry :) I mentioned that in my UN job I realized how GIS data is available and inexpensive and countries could use them to draw national statistics.

 - P5) "There has never been a more critical time for governments and organizations to profit from the resources made available by satellite images..."

+<li><a href="/download/Fulbright_SOP.pdf" class="download" title="Download Statement of Purpose as PDF">Descargar Statement of Purpose en PDF</a></li>

 ## My Fulbright Study Objectives Essay <a name="p2"></a>